ahakobyan79/Puter-Subdomain-Registrar/README.md

 ## Technical Details

 This application uses:
-- Puter.js SDK for authentication, file system operations, and hosting
+- [Puter.js](https://developer.puter.com) for authentication, file system operations, and hosting
 - Vanilla JavaScript for the frontend
 - Modern CSS for styling